JouleCai/geospacelab-old/README.md

 # geospacelab
-To manage, analyze, and visualize the geospace data
+To manage, visualize, and analyze the geospace data